Opal Williams

 She was in love with Ricky.

 And I think she wanted to start another relationship.
+She wanted Stephen out of the picture.

 There's such a shock that all that happened.

-He was a good dad.
+He was a good dad,

-He's a good father to his kids.
+he was a good father to his kids,

-And he he was a good brother.
+and he was a good brother.
+And I miss him.

 For more information on Snapped, go to oxygen.com.